nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/README.md

 ## Introduction

+**{{ cookiecutter.name }}** is a bioinformatics best-practise analysis pipeline for <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start